Benjamin Franklin Beacher Sr.

 28. He was educated at Master Degree from Ohio State University in 1942 in Columbus, Franklin, OH.

-29. Magazine: Mosquito News mentions J. H. Beecher is stationed at Camp Lee, Virginia., 1942, Fort Lee, Prince George, Viginia, USA.
+29. Magazine: Mosquito News mentions J. H. Beecher is stationed at Camp Lee, Virginia., 1942, Fort Lee, Prince George, Viginia.
 31 Five members of the Department of Entomology of the University of Delaware are now in the Service of Our Country and are engaged in mosquito and other insect-control activities.
 At present, Lt.
 Donald MacCreary is in the Naval Operating Base, Norfolk, Virginia; Lt.
 W.Fassig is at the Billings General Hospital, Fort Benjamin Harrison, Indiana; Lt.
 R. L. Pierpont is at the Tilton General Hospital, Fort Dix, New Jersey; W. A. Donnell is with the Medical Detachment, 176th Infantry, Anacostia, D. C.; and J. H. Beacher is with the 6th Medical Training Battalion, Camp Lee, Virginia.

 30. Military from 3 Feb 1942 to 13 Dec 1945 in , , , IND: World War II.
 32 John was an entomologist with experience battling malaria caused by mosquitoes while working in Delaware prior to the war.
 The army thereby dispatched John to fight malaria that was killing troops in Asia.